Freeborn Garrettson: Movement to New York

 In the late 1780s, Garrettson settled in the village of Rhinebeck, New York, to bring Methodism to its inhabitants.
 He held the first Methodist church services in the Benner House on Mill Street.
-During Garrettson's time as a minister, Methodism rose from obscurity to a place of importance among American religions.
+He was a frequent guest at Van Cortlandt Manor in Croton-on-Hudson, preaching at the Bethel Chapel.

 He married Catherine Livingston in 1793, and they had one daughter.

 Methodist leader

 Garrettson was ordained a Methodist elder at the 1784 conference in Baltimore where the Methodist Episcopal Church was organized.
 Garrettson's preaching ranged from North Carolina to Nova Scotia.
 He was a firm supporter of centralized control of the Church.
 After settling in New York Garrettson continued to be a Methodist circuit rider.
 He and his wife made their home a regular place for other circuit riders to stop and recuperate.
+During Garrettson's time as a minister, Methodism rose from obscurity to a place of importance among American religions.

 He died at his estate, Wildercliff, in the village of Rhinebeck, on September 26, 1827.
+Garrettson is buried in the cemetery of the Rhinebeck Methodist Church.